-The repatriation of a body to Ireland must be notified to the coroner in Ireland for the district where the body is being flown to.
+If the death was sudden or unexplained the coroner in Ireland for the district where the body is being taken must be notified of the repatriation.
 If you have appointed a funeral director in Ireland, the funeral director will contact the appropriate coroner with the required documentation.
-Usually, bodies being repatriated to Ireland are flown to Dublin airport.
-In that case, it is the Dublin District Coroner who must be notified.
-The appropriate documentation in relation to the deceased has to be made available to the coroner for clearance by the coroner's office.
-The documentation required includes
+If the remains are being flown into Dublin airport it is the Dublin District Coroner who must be notified.

-Where there are some concerns as to the circumstances of the death, the coroner may direct that an examination of the body be carried out.
-Read more about the powers of coroners here.
+If there are concerns about how the death happened, the coroner may direct that a post-mortem or an additional examination of the body be carried out.
+Read more about the powers of coroners.

 Registering the death

 If the death is registered in the country where the person died, it is not normally registered in Ireland.
 Where a system of registration does not exist in that country or where it is not possible to obtain copies of the relevant civil registration record (death certificate), you should contact the General Register Office in Ireland to see if the death can be registered in Ireland.